 Futures Contracts.
 The Fund may enter into securities-related futures contracts, including security futures contracts, as an anticipatory hedge.
 The Fund's derivative investments may include sales of futures as an offset against the effect of expected declines in securities prices and purchases of futures as an offset against the effect of expected increases in securities prices.
 The Fund does not enter into futures contracts which are prohibited under the CEA and will, to the extent required by regulatory authorities, enter only into futures contracts that are traded on exchanges and are standardized as to maturity date and underlying financial instrument.
 A security futures contract is a legally binding agreement between two parties to purchase or sell in the future a specific quantity of a security or of the component securities of a narrow-based security index, at a certain price.
-A person who buys a security futures contract enters into a contract to purchase an underlying security and is said to be "long" the contract.
-A person who sells a security futures contract enters into a contract to sell the underlying security and is said to be "short" the contract.
+A person who buys a security futures contract on sell the underlying security and is said to be "long" the contract.
+A person who sells a security futures contract to sell the underlying security and is said to be "short" the contract.
 The price at which the contract trades (the "contract price") is determined by relative buying and selling interest on a regulated exchange.